Isaaclin007/tradenotebook-alpha/README.md

 Need "Trader" instances to be very one-directional at times.
 Execute at a certain time...

 In order to simulate a trading day, from 9:30 AM (timestamp 1) to 4pm there are 6 and a half hours.
 That makes 390 minutes.
 That makes 23400 seconds.
 So you should parse out the "randomness" to group into certain periods according to a bell curve.

+### September 2019

+New todo: Add a bootstraped intro page and route that to the root.